 About Marcel Wouda

 Marcel Wouda is one of the most successful swimmers in the Netherlands.
 Marcel has won many national and international titles.
-Marcel Wouda has been a swimming coach of among others, Pieter van den Hoogenband, Maarten van der Weijden and Femke Heemskerk.
-At the moment he is head coach top swimming at the KNZB (swimming federation) of among others Olympic gold medal winners Sharon van Rouwendaal, Ranomi Kromowidjojo and Ferry Weertman.
+Marcel Wouda has been a swimming coach of among others, Pieter van den Hoogenband, Maarten van der Weijden, and Femke Heemskerk.
+At the moment he is the head coach top swimming at the KNZB (swimming federation) of among others Olympic gold medal winners Sharon van Rouwendaal, Ranomi Kromowidjojo and Ferry Weertman.

 I enjoy the process.
 There’s no right, there’s no wrong.